 Baker Hughes Incorporated — Hagy v.
 BJ Services, No. 12-1926 (4th Cir.
 2013).
-Represented BJ Services as lead associate in litigation brought by land owners in West Virginia claiming groundwater contamination and personal injuries from fracking and drilling activities.
+Represented BJ Services in litigation brought by land owners in West Virginia claiming groundwater contamination and personal injuries from fracking and drilling activities.
 The district court dismissed all claims against defendants on summary judgment and, in the first federal circuit court decision addressing fracking, the summary judgment dismissal was affirmed for lack of causation.

 Vopak North America, Inc. — Vopak North America et al. v.
 Intercontin’l Terminals Co. and Mitsui & Co.
 (U.S.A.), Inc., 354 S.W.3d 887 (Tex.
 App.—Houston [1st Dist.]
 2011).
-Represented Vopak, a worldwide operator of tank storage terminals, as lead associate in high-stakes litigation against a competitor seeking to restrict Vopak’s railroad access into and out of its flagship terminal on the Houston Ship Channel.
+Represented Vopak, a worldwide operator of tank storage terminals, in litigation against a competitor seeking to restrict Vopak’s railroad access into and out of its flagship terminal on the Houston Ship Channel.
 After numerous successful temporary injunction hearings spanning multiple days, more than 35 depositions, and defeating defendants’ motions for summary judgment, the case settled favorably on the eve of trial.

 WCW International — Scancom et al. v.
 WCW International et al., 2009 WL 958725 (S.D.
 Tex.
 2009).
-Represented defendants as lead associate in expedited shareholder dispute brought by a large Ghanaian-based telecommunications company.
+Represented defendants in expedited shareholder dispute brought by a large Ghanaian-based telecommunications company.
 Plaintiffs’ request for a temporary restraining order and preliminary injunction on the basis of the All Writs Act was denied after a multi-day hearing, and then denied by the Fifth Circuit.
 Plaintiffs then dismissed their case.